The Flying Circus of Physics is a book about curious events and effects of the everyday world. This site is an extension

 Index to this site and the book, not only individual terms but also collections, such as "Pub physics" and "Accidents" and "Stunts": A, B, C, D, E, F, G, H, I, J-K, L, M-O, P-Q, R, S, T-Z

-Facebook Flying Circus of Physics site (public site): my old television videos and many photos.
+Facebook Flying Circus of Physics site (public site): my old television videos, many photos, and more stories.
 Here is the link.
-Come for a visit, and consider signing up as a fan of the site.
+Come for a visit.

 Jay Waller stories: Physics for